MoonshotAI/checkpoint-engine/README.md

 ```

 ### Environment Variables
 - `PS_MAX_BUCKET_SIZE_GB`: An integer is used to set the maximum bucket size for checkpoint-engine.
-If not set, `8GB` is used as default.
+If not set, 8GB is used as default.
 - `PS_P2P_STORE_RDMA_DEVICES`: Comma-separated RDMA devices' names for P2P transfer.
 If not set, checkpoint-engine will fall back to use `NCCL_IB_HCA` to detect RDMA devices.
 - `NCCL_IB_HCA`: Available patterns can be found from [NCCL documentation](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/env.html#id8).
-If both not set, all RDMA devices will be used and divided evenly among the ranks.
+If also not set, all RDMA devices will be used and divided evenly among the ranks.

 ## SGLang Integration